buu342/N64-UNFLoader/README.md

 ### Credits
 Marshallh for providing the 64Drive USB application code which this program was based off of.

-KRIKzz, saturnu and jsdf for providing sample code for the EverDrive 3.0 and/or X7.
+KRIKzz, saturnu, networkfusion, lambertjamesd, and jsdf for providing sample code for the EverDrive 3.0 and/or X7.

 networkfusion and fraser for all the help provided during the development of this project as well as their support.

 The folk at N64Brew for being patient with me and helping test the program!
-Especially command_tab, networkfusion, CrashOveride, Gravatos, PerKimba, Manfried and Kivan117.
+Especially command_tab, networkfusion, CrashOveride, gravatos, PerKimba, manfried and kivan117.
 You guys are the reason this project was possible!